-Academic Year Courses: Reunidas The following courses are generally offered by the Reunidas program.
+Academic Year Courses: Reunidas

+The following courses are generally offered by the Reunidas program.
 The year is divided into two separate semesters, Fall and Spring.
-Only one course, Advanced Grammar, is usually offered both semesters; all others are offered only in the fall ("A" courses) or in the spring ("B" courses).
-Additional courses may be offered during any particular year, and some previously announced courses may not be offered.
+Only one course, Advanced Grammar, is usually offered both semesters.
+Some courses with the same number are labelled "A" and "B", usually because they are interrelated themes.
+All the "A" courses are offered only in the Fall Semester.
+Note that it is not necessary to take the numbered course labelled A to take the course labelled B. Additional courses may be offered during any particular year, and some previously announced courses may not be offered.
 For this reason, it is important for students to have some flexibility in their academic planning.
 All courses are generally upper-division.
 CSU units are listed in parenthesis after the course title.

-CSU IP Madrid Course Coding: Reunidas Courses numbered 100 to 199 are upper division.
+CSU IP Madrid Course Coding: Reunidas

+Courses numbered 100 to 199 are upper division.